-Public Member - Governor Appointments (2 Seats); House Appointment (1 seat); and Senate Appointment (1 seat) for four year terms starting January 1, 2022.
+Public Member - Governor Appointments (1 Seat); for four year term starting January 1, 2024.

 The system will walk you through creating an application profile.

-Page 2 of the application will now allow you to attach the following documents:
+The application allows you to attach the following documents:

 Applicants are encouraged to use the online application as the Appointing Authority will have access to your information as soon as it is submitted.